This page will show you how you can analyze and visualize single variables using R.

 # For means testing use either t.test or the lm command

-mu_1 <- 100 # if you want to check whether it is different from 100
+mu_1 <- 100 # if you want to check whether it is different from 100.
+When omitted, you test mu_1 = 0.

 # using the somewhat old fashioned t-test

-t.test(data$var, mu = mu_1)
+mu = mu_1)

-# using the linear model framework:
+# or in the linear model framework:

 model <- data %>%